Education & Young People

 Partnership with First Nations University

 This year Judy Anderson, a professor in traditional art at Fist Nations University spent a semester teaching and studying at PSTA in London.
-This was the first time aboriginal art and craft has been included in the PSTA curriculum.
+This was the first time Indigenous art and craft has been included in the PSTA curriculum.
 The Prince of Wales met Judy and joined some of her students in their beading work during an event at Dulwich Gallery in London on Remembrance Day.

 This project saw PSTA expertise help enhance artistic learning amongst elementary and secondary students in Ahousaht (a First Nations community on Vancouver Island) while also working to revitalize traditional craft and techniques and inspire a new generation of traditional artists.